sohailGHUB/Calories_Burnt_MLOps/README.md

 ---

-## 5. 🗂️ Model Registry
+## 5. Model Registry

-The logged XGBoost model is registered in the **Unity Catalog Model Registry**.
+The logged XGBoost model is registered in the Unity Catalog Model Registry.

-The registered model is:
+### Registered Model

 ```text
 databricks00.default.calories_burnt_predictor
 ```

-The Model Registry provides a managed location for the selected model and its version before deployment.
+The registered model provides a managed location for the selected model and its version before deployment.

 ```text
 MLflow Logged Model